 Date version agreed: May 2025

-Job Purpose
+Job Purpose:

 To lead the development and implementation of data-driven timetable modelling for our railway operations.
 This pivotal role will manage the relationship with a chosen modelling provider and use performance insights to shape operational change.